Nanofus/novel.js/README.md

 If different logic operators follow each other without parentheses in between, `||` operator is parsed before `&&`.
 This means that `condition1&&condition2||condition3` is parsed as `condition1&&(condition2||condition3)`.

 If you do string comparation, you can use `==` and `!=` to compare them.
 To use a string as the equation's other side, it doesn't need any special notation, because everything that cannot be parsed is assumed to be a string.
 Simply write `var.gameName!=testGame`, for example.

-If you use parentheses inside an equation/inequation, surround that side of the statement with `?` marks (for example, `inv.sword>?100/(inv.sandwich*2)?`), otherwise it won't be parsed correctly.

 #### Format for value statements and commands